 As the organisation’s Director Neil is responsible for its overall management, and also actively involved in most of its projects and activities.
 He represents the organisation in its external relations, including through extensive media presence nationally and internationally.

-Neil is Project Manager for the aditus’ FRANET Team.
+Neil was Project Manager for the aditus’ FRANET Team.
 He is one of the Malta Coordinators of the European Legal Network on Asylum (ELENA), and member of the Academic network for legal studies on immigration & asylum in Europe (Odysseus Network).
 In 2014 he was awarded an LGBTI Community Award for his work in advancing LGBTI rights in Malta, and in 2015 elected to the Board ECRE to represent the Members in the Mediterranean Region.

 His CV can be downloaded here.